hungdnv9/Zabbix-Template-App-Zenoss/README.md

 monitoring.
 You can find better systems (OpenTSDB, Logstash, ...) for some particular monitoring problems, but Zabbix is IMHO the best and the most flexible monitoring system for monitoring of Zenoss in this case.
-This template is prepared for Zenoss Core 4.2.5 (all on one node),but it can be modified also for commercial or older versions.
+This template is prepared for Zenoss Core 4.2.5 (all on one node), but it can be modified also for commercial or older versions.

 Zenoss Metrics